tdex-network/tdex-docs/tdex-daemon.md

 $ tdex close
 ```

-This makes the selected market NOT availale for trading.
+This makes the selected market NOT available for trading.

 * Change market making strategy to pluggable